Moscow Palace of Youth: Architecture

 The Youth Palace is designed in the style of monumental modernism.
 The trapezoid-shaped building is set on a hill and faced with white stone.
 According to the architects' idea, the building does not have a main entrance; instead, visitors are greeted by a colonnade supporting the roof.
 The upper part of the façade is decorated with a decorative frieze.
 In the northern part of the building is the entrance to the vestibule of the Frunzenskaya metro station, built long before the palace appeared on this site.
 In 1984, during the construction of MDM, one part of the vestibule was built into the palace building, and the other was dismantled.
 The entrance to the metro was decorated with a strict portico with square columns.

 The interiors of the palace are designed with open staircases and balconies.
-The Large Concert Hall seats 1,800 people.
+The Large Hall (also called the MDM Theater) seats 1,800 people.
 It hosts musicals, conferences, concerts and performances.
 The Parquet Hall, with an area of 1,200 m², can accommodate up to two thousand people.
 It is rented out for corporate events, exhibitions and banquets.
 The MDM also houses the Small Hall, billiards, bowling, restaurants and shops.
-The third floor is occupied by the Kronverk Cinema.
-MDM cinema with four halls, one of which is designed as an amphitheater.
+The third floor is occupied by the "Kronverk Cinema.
+MDM" cinema with four halls, one of which is designed as an amphitheater.